UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.connector.UNREGISTERED

 The distributor MUST send this action to the registered application to confirm unregistration or to inform the application about unregistration.
+If this action was triggered by an UNREGISTER action then the distributor MUST retrieve the application name to send the UNREGISTERED action to using the token supplied.
+If no registration matching the token is found, then it MUST use the application received with the extra application, if it is present.

 The intent MUST have the following extra:
-* token (String): the token supplied by the end user application during registration
+* token (String): the token supplied by the end user application during registration.
+If this action was triggered by a UNREGISTER action and no matching registration was found during its handling then this is the token supplied in the extras of the triggering action.